gallanwood/learning-git/readme.md

 ### Create a remote

 - Create a new repo in GitHub with the same name as the local eg: 'project'
-- `git remote add origin https://Github.com/gallanwood/project.Git` copied from the GitHub 'Quick Setup' page
+- `git remote add origin https://GitHub.com/gallanwood/project.Git` copied from the GitHub 'Quick Setup' page
 - `git remote remove origin` if you need to remove a remote connection

-### Push to Github
+### Push to GitHub
 - `git push -u origin master` pushes the local files to the repo.
 The `-u` flag sets the status to 'upstream'
 - make a change to a **local** file and save it so that it displays the `M` flag in the VSCode file view
 - `git add .`